-In most cases insurance companies have a ‘minimum premium’ threshold for an individual policy.
-In some cases, it is more cost effective to combine your portfolio onto one policy.
+In most cases, insurance companies have a minimum premium threshold for an individual policy.
+Sometimes, it’s more cost-effective to combine your portfolio into one policy.
 A rental property insurance specialist can (when using the correct program) combine occupied, vacant, and rehab properties onto one policy.
-Often companies offer multiple location/building discounts.
-Such discounts often increase with the number of locations on a policy.
-Discounts of 5-30% are common.
+Often companies offer multiple locations and/or building discounts.
+These discounts often increase with the number of locations on a policy and discounts of 5-30% are common.

-If you are insuring your buildings to their full replacement cost then increase your coinsurance percentage to 100% (increasing the coinsurance from 80 % to 100% will reduce the rate that you pay).
-The opposite may be true for older buildings, if you could fully rebuild your building using modern construction techniques for less than it would cost to replace with like kind and quality, you may reduce the building’s replacement cost to a limit that equals the modern construction replacement cost.
+If you are insuring your properties to their full replacement cost, then increase your co-insurance percentage to 100% (increasing the co-insurance from 80 % to 100% will reduce the rate that you pay).
+The opposite may be true for older buildings.
+If you could fully rebuild your building using modern construction techniques for less than it would cost to replace it with like kind and quality materials, you may reduce the building’s replacement cost to a limit that equals the modern construction replacement cost.
 So, if that limit is 20% lower than the full replacement cost you insure at the lower limit and reduce the coinsurance requirement to 80%.

-Most insurance companies want to see photos of the property before giving the cost of the insurance.
+Most insurance companies want to see photos of the property before giving the price.
 Many companies offer higher pricing or refuse to insure the property due to how the property presents itself on the exterior.
-Big negatives include: peeling paint, damage/deteriorating siding, some or all of the roof being in bad shape, garbage in hallways or outside the building, lack of handrails, Etc.
+Big negatives include: peeling paint, damaged/deteriorating siding, some or all of the roof in bad shape, garbage outside the building, lack of handrails, etc.

 A number of discounts may be offered by companies as we mentioned, but they may not offer the same discount or the same amount of discount in all states.
 You must ask your broker or company representative about any discounts available.
 Nothing is automatic.
-Shop, compare and ask.
+Shop, compare, and ask.
 Insurance knowledge can be powerful.
-Be informed.

 Many rental property owners have a clause in their lease requiring the tenant to carry renters insurance.
 While this is a plus for them it also helps you save money in the long run.
-Tenants do dumb things and often those dumb things are forced into being covered by your insurance policy, all because the tenant didn’t carry renters insurance.
-If they do carry renters insurance, their policy will pay for many liability and property losses on your premises.
-The less claims that you have the lower your cost of insurance.
+Tenants will eventually do something that your insurance will be forced to cover, all because the tenant didn’t carry renters insurance.
+If they do carry renters insurance, their policy will pay for a lot of liability and property losses on your premises.
+The fewer claims that you have, the lower your cost of insurance.
 If you don’t want the hassle of ensuring your tenant’s renters policy is in force, check out our Tenant Protector Plan.

-Note: This piece is no t to be constructed as contractual.
+Note: This piece is not to be construed as contractual.
 Applicable policy language supersedes it.
-Information contained in this excerpt is intended to provide you with a brief overview of the coverages provided for reference purposes only.
-It is not intended to provide you with all policy exclusions, limitations and conditions.
+Information contained in this excerpt is intended to provide a brief overview of the coverages provided for reference purposes only.
+It is not intended to provide all policy exclusions, limitations, and conditions.